-34 "Of particular concern regarding cumulative impacts is the proposal for a Bureau of Land Management (""BLM"") Solar Energy Zone (""SEZ"") adjacent to this project.
-The environmental compliance for the SEZ is currently underway, and the BLM has released a draft environmental impact statement that proposes 5,717 acres be developed for solar energy production.
-8 The MSEC and BLM SEZ proposals both are reasonably foreseeable and affect the desert tortoise and other desert plant and wildlife species, and are in the same over extended carbonate ground water flow system, thereby potentially impacting the rare and imperiled 1-CUM 1 species, including the Moapa dace and other rare desert fish and springsnails found in the Muddy River drainage.
-The cumulative effects analysis must taken into account habitat destruction and water needs from all these proposed projects and disclose their impacts on the desert environment and the plants and animals that inhabit it.
-5. Rare plant concerns Plant surveys should be conducted for stick ringstem, Beaverdam breadroot, three-corner 1-BIO 4 milkvetch, sticky buckwheat, rosy twotoned penstemon and white bearpoppy during spring flowering periods and any found plant locations geospatially mapped.
-At least two years of plant surveys should be conducted to confirm the absence of the species and if found to be present, protective measures should be established to avoid, minimize and mitigate impacts.
-The Center wishes to be an active stakeholder in this planning process and requests that we be added to any stakeholder notification list the BIA may develop.
-Thank you for this opportunity to comments and we look forward to other opportunities to provide review and input.
-Sincerely yours in conservation, Rob Mrowka Ecologist and Nevada Conservation Advocate 8 Ibid, page 11.3-1.
-Center for Biological Diversity Scoping Comments - Page 6 Notice of Intent for the Proposed K Road Moapa Solar Project"
+"Of particular concern regarding cumulative impacts is the proposal for a Bureau of Land Management (""BLM"") Solar Energy Zone (""SEZ"") adjacent to the proposed K Road Moapa Solar Project.
+The environmental compliance for the Solar Energy Zone is currently underway, and the Bureau of Land Management has released a draft environmental impact statement that proposes 5,717 acres be developed for solar energy production.
+The Moapa Solar Energy Center and Bureau of Land Management Solar Energy Zone proposals both are reasonably foreseeable and affect the desert tortoise and other desert plant and wildlife species and are in the same over-extended carbonate groundwater flow system, thereby potentially impacting the rare and imperiled species, including the Moapa dace and other rare desert fish and springsnails found in the Muddy River drainage.
+The cumulative effects analysis must take into account habitat destruction and water needs from all these proposed projects and disclose the impacts of these proposed projects on the desert environment and the plants and animals that inhabit the desert environment.
+Rare plant concerns: Plant surveys should be conducted for stick ringstem, Beaverdam breadroot, three-corner milkvetch, sticky buckwheat, rosy two-toned penstemon, and white bearpoppy during spring flowering periods and any found plant locations geospatially mapped.
+At least two years of plant surveys should be conducted to confirm the absence of the species and if the species is found to be present, protective measures should be established to avoid, minimize and mitigate impacts.
+The Center for Biological Diversity wishes to be an active stakeholder in this planning process and requests that the Center for Biological Diversity be added to any stakeholder notification list the Bureau of Indian Affairs may develop.
+Thank you for this opportunity to comment and the Center for Biological Diversity looks forward to other opportunities to provide review and input.
+Sincerely yours in conservation, Rob Mrowka, Ecologist and Nevada Conservation Advocate.
+Center for Biological Diversity Scoping Comments - Page 6 Notice of Intent for the Proposed K Road Moapa Solar Project."